 He later joined Mainline Health System, where he served as the Medical Director of the Department of Psychiatry at Paoli Memorial Hospital and staff psychiatrist at the American Day Treatment Center in Exton, PA.
 Dr. Compendio currently maintains a full-time private practice providing service in Paoli and Cornerstone Therapy and Wellness.

-TONI GALM, MS, LPC
+TONI GALM, LPC

 Deciding to get help for an emotional issue is not easy.
 However, when that decision is made, it demonstrates personal insight and a willingness to commit to improving oneself.
 The basic foundation of any therapeutic relationship begins with that mutual commitment and building rapport.

 Regardless of age, that rapport becomes the spring- board to trust, leading to the ability to work through any problem collaboratively.
 As a licensed therapist and has worked in this field for over 25 years, I have become well versed in treating depression, anxiety and self-esteem issues, relationship/marital/parenting difficulties, stress-related concerns, as well as addiction.

 My therapeutic approach is one derived from the individual and their perception of the issues presented.
 Through clinical interventions and fundamental human compassion, the counseling experience can be one of positive change when approached from the person’s perspective.